tc39/proposal-async-context/README.md

 ## Chrome Async Stack Tagging API

 Frameworks can schedule tasks with their own userland queues.
-In such case, the stack trace originated from the framework scheduling logic tell only part of the story.
+In such case, the stack trace originated from the framework scheduling logic tells only part of the story.

 ```console